 Come to think about it, I am actually worth more dead than alive.
 But don’t take out a life insurance policy on me because I’m still not worth a whole lot (I think you’d probably get more money by starting a travel fund jar than having me kick the bucket).

 So then how on earth do I finance travel If I am that much in debt and have all these bills (And no, I don’t do anything illegal so you won’t find me in Pretty Woman or on an episode of Narcos)?
+I mean, I read all these inspiring quotes about travel with friends and

 Well, “How to fund travel?” is a question that man has been asking himself since the dawn of time, or since the era of exploration, take your pick (Thank God I don’t have to roll up to the king of Spain and ask him to start crowdfunding travel for me).
 To be honest though, the answer to this question isn’t pretty.
 It actually isn’t even interesting.
 In fact, how I afford to travel the world is downright dull (Sorry to break the news to you but I swear this post is fun.
 Quick, look at a cat meme.
 Or Chris Pratt.
 Whatever works).